-We are a YC start up with a little over of 2M in funding, we want a small team that can move fast and redefine an industry.
+We are a YC start up with 2.5M USD in funding, we want a small team that can move fast and redefine an industry.
 We have paying clients, revenue and a 5M USD pipeline of business, our main challenge is delivery with a small team.

 You want to solve hard real world problems and optimise whether a vessel goes to Singapore, Rotterdam or Houston.